RangeenaMeenu/RangeenaMeenu/README.md

 - Other Skills: Team Leadership, Mentoring Junior Developers, Agile Methodologies, Sprint Planning, Client Communication, UI/UX Collaboration

-🚀 What I Do

-- Design, develop, and maintain Android apps with a focus on performance and usability

-- Write clean, maintainable, and well-tested code

-- Collaborate with cross-functional teams to deliver features efficiently

-- Continuously learn and explore new Android technologies

 🔭 I’m Currently Working On

 - DriveMate (Live): A car management app where I lead a team of 4 developers to build features for tracking services, scheduling reminders, and maintaining detailed maintenance logs.